 When you enable 2FA for your Dashlane account, you're provided with a set of unique recovery codes.
 Make sure to save these recovery codes in a TXT file for later use.
 If you lose access to your authenticator app, you can use these recovery codes to bypass 2FA and access your account temporarily.

 Is U2F available in the web app?

 We have no plans to continue supporting the U2F standard in the web app and the usage of security keys for 2FA.
-However, we support Yubikeys as an alternative to typing your Master Password—similar to using Face ID on an iOS device—when logging in to the Dashlane extension on browsers compatible with the feature.
+However, we support YubiKeys as an alternative to entering your Master Password—similar to using Face ID on an iOS device—when logging in to the Dashlane extension on browsers compatible with the feature.